 Please note that this scheme ends closes 31st March 2022.
 The Domestic Renewable Heat Incentive, otherwise known as the Domestic RHI scheme, is a government financial incentive scheme set up to encourage the installation and usage of renewable heating technologies in existing homes.

-Launched in Spring 2014, the scheme enables those using renewable heating systems to receive quarterly payments at a set rate (kilowatt hour, kWh) per unit of clean, green renewable heat their system produces.
+Launched in spring 2014, the scheme enables those using renewable heating systems to receive quarterly payments at a set rate (pence/kilowatt hour, or p/kWh) per unit of clean, green renewable heat their system produces.

-For non-domestic properties such as those that are the premises for businesses, schools and hospitals etc. there is a separate scheme called the Non-Domestic RHI.
+For non-domestic properties, such as businesses, schools and hospitals, there is a separate scheme called the Non-Domestic RHI.